sigino/CarmaLinkAPI/README.md

 Welcome to the CarmaLink.API documentation.
+!
+New <a href="https://github.com/CarmaSys/CarmaLinkAPI/tree/1.6">version 1.6</a>

 <h3>CarmaLink API version 1.5</h3>